PRO-2684/gadgets/purlfy_for_tm/README.md

 ## Configuration

+Statistics can be viewed by clicking `Show Statistics` in the menu, and can be cleared by clicking OK.

 For advanced users, you can configure which hooks are enabled by modifying this script's external storage in Tampermonkey:

 ```jsonc